fenner/probe-clarification/draft-ietf-intarea-rfc8335bis.md

 Addresses and interface index values can also give away information that might not want to be shared.
-For example, a malicious party can use PROBE to determine that a given IP address is assigned to any interface on the probed node, or if interface index values are assigned densely, it can determine how many interfaces exist on the probed node.
+For example, a malicious party can use PROBE to determine that a given IP address is assigned to any interface on the probed node, or it can determine how many interfaces exist on the probed node.

 Understanding these risks, network operators establish policies that